Maurizio Fugatti

 Maurizio Fugatti (born 7 April 1972) is an Italian politician from the League party.
-He was a member of the Chamber of Deputies 2006–2013 and again 2018–2019.
-He has been President of the Autonomous Province of Trentino since 2 November 2018.
+He was a member of the Chamber of Deputies from 2006 to 2013 and again from 2018 to 2019.
+He has been president of the Autonomous Province of Trentino since 2 November 2018.

 Biography

 Maurizio Fugatti was born in Bussolengo, Verona, but lives in Avio (Trentino).
 He graduated in political science at the University of Bologna and is a chartered accountant by profession.

-Fugatti first entered the Chamber of Deputies after the 2006 election, serving as part of the 15th Legislature.
+Fugatti first entered the Chamber of Deputies after the 2006 Italian general election, serving as part of the 15th Legislature.
 He was reelected in 2008, being a part of the 16th Legislature until it expired on 14 March 2013.
-Fugatti was not reelected in the 2013 election.
+Fugatti was not reelected in the 2013 Italian general election.

 He was a member of the Provincial Council of Trentino from 22 November 2013 to 10 April 2018.
 In the 2018 election, Fugatti was elected to the Chamber of Deputies for a third time, with 44.56% of the vote.
 He took office as member of the Chamber of Deputies on 23 March, and resigned as member of the Provincial Council on 10 April.
 Fugatti sat in the 18th Legislature for a constituency of Pergine Valsugana [it].

-He served as Undersecretary at the Ministry of the Health in the first Conte Cabinet from 13 June 2018 to 9 November 2018.
+He served as Undersecretary at the Ministry of the Health in the Conte I Cabinet from 13 June 2018 to 9 November 2018.

 Fugatti was elected President of Trentino in the 2018 provincial election.
 He won 46.74% of the vote, and took office on 2 November 2018.
 Fugatti resigned from his post as member of the Chamber of Deputies, effective 9 January 2019.